YudaiTSUTSUMI/multiPhysicsSWInterFoam/README.md

 This issue is planned to be addressed in a future update.

 # compilation
-To compile the solvers, first load the desired OpenFOAM environment, then run the following script:
+To compile multiCoastFoam, the genAbs module provided by olaFlow must be compiled beforehand.

+After loading the appropriate OpenFOAM environment, execute:

     ./Allwmake